KES122/Grani_Fronend/README.md

-#This is a Grani Frontend
+#This is a Grani all_preprodaction